geekuillaume/nodejs-api-kickstarter/README.md

 - `npm run test:coverage`: Launch the Jest test suite and save coverage information in the `coverage` folder
 - `npm run watch`: Start the project in watch mode, restarting it after each file change
 - `npm run lint`: Analyze the project code with ESlint and show coding style errors (executed before each commit)
+- `npm run doc:generate`: Generate the documentation in the `apiDoc` folder

 ## An awesome developer experience just for you